aaw/sat/README.md

 ===========

-This repo contains SAT solvers that are implemented following descriptions in Donald Knuth's "The Art of Computer Programming, Volume 4, Fascicle 6:
+This repo contains SAT solvers that are implemented following descriptions in Donald Knuth's The Art of Computer Programming, Volume 4B (Combinatorial Algorithms, Part 2).
-Satisfiability".

 Solvers currently implemented are: